Urea-formaldehyde: Foam insulation

-Urea-formaldehyde foam insulation (UFFI) commercialisation dates to the 1930s as a synthetic insulation with R-values up to 5.0 °F⋅ft2⋅h/BTU (0.8 K⋅m2/W).
+Urea-formaldehyde foam insulation (UFFI) commercialisation dates to the 1930s as a synthetic insulation with thermal conductivity of 0.0343 to 0.0373 W/m⋅K, equating to U values for 50 mm thickness of between 0.686 W/m2K and 0.746 W/m2K or R-values between 1.46 m2K/W and 1.34 m2K/W (0.26 °F⋅ft2⋅h/BTU and 0.24 °F⋅ft2⋅h/BTU for 1.97-inch thickness).

 UFFI is a foam with similar consistency to shaving cream, that is easily injected or pumped into voids.
 It is normally made on site using a pump set and hose with a mixing gun to mix the foaming agent, resin, and compressed air.
 The fully expanded foam is pumped into areas in need of insulation.
 It becomes firm within minutes, but cures within a week.
 UFFI is generally found in homes built or retrofitted from the 1930s to the 1970s, often in basements, wall cavities, crawl spaces and attics.
 Visually, it looks like oozing liquid that has been hardened.
 Over time, it tends to vary in shades of butterscotch, but new UFFI is a light yellow colour.
 Early forms of UFFI tended to shrink significantly.
 Modern UF insulation with updated catalysts and foaming technology have reduced shrinkage to minimal levels (between 2 and 4%).
 The foam dries with a dull matte colour with no shine.
 When cured, it often has a dry and crumbly texture.

+Formaldehyde emissions

+Agricultural emissions

+Emissions from UF-based fertilizer application have been found to temporarily increase localized atmospheric formaldehyde concentration and contribute to tropospheric ozone.
+Application of UF fertilizers in greenhouses has been found to cause significantly higher air formaldehyde concentrations within the building.

+Conditions impacting emission levels

+Environmental conditions, such as temperature and humidity, can impact the levels of formaldehyde released from urea-formaldehyde products.
+Exposure to higher humidity and higher temperatures can both significantly increase the amount of formaldehyde emissions from UF products, such as wood-based panel boards.

+Reducing emissions

+Due to concerns of free formaldehyde emissions and environmental pollution from urea-formaldehyde products, there have been effective efforts to lower the formaldehyde content in UF resins.
+A lower molar ratio of formaldehyde decreases the emission of free formaldehyde from UF products.
+There is a significant decrease in formaldehyde emissions from UF-based particleboard from F/U molar ratio of 2.0 to 1.0.
+The German standard for UF resins require the F/U molar ratio to be below 1.2.
+The U.S. NPA standard is an F/U molar ratio below 1.3.

 Health concerns

 Health effects occur when UF-based materials and products release formaldehyde into the air.
 Generally, no health effects from formaldehyde are seen when air concentrations are below 1.0 ppm.
 The onset of respiratory irritation and other health effects, and even increased cancer risk, begin when air concentrations exceed 3.0–5.0 ppm.
-This triggers watery eyes, nose irritations, wheezing and coughing, fatigue, skin rash, severe allergic reactions, burning sensations in the eyes and throat, nausea, and difficulty in breathing in some humans (usually > 1.0 ppm).
-Occupants of UFFI-insulated homes with elevated formaldehyde levels experienced systemic symptoms such as headache, malaise, insomnia, anorexia, and loss of libido.
-Irritation of the mucous membranes (specifically the eyes, nose, and throat) was a common upper respiratory tract symptom related to formaldehyde exposure.
-However, when compared to control groups, the frequency of symptoms did not exceed the controls except for wheezing, difficult breathing, and a burning skin sensation.
-Controlled studies have suggested that tolerance to formaldehyde's odor and irritating effects can occur over a prolonged exposure.